Occupational Therapy Program Admissions

 Apply to the OTD program or inquire for more information.

-In making admission decisions, the School of Occupational Therapy Admission Committee reviews the application and considers many factors including:
+In making admission decisions, the School of Occupational Therapy Admissions Committee reviews the application and considers many factors including:

 - Interpersonal and self-management skills, which include the ability to assume responsibility for one's own personal and professional development